floren/zk/README.md

 		3 Foo
 			4 Bar

 Notes are never deleted, because a note can appear as the child of multiple other notes; deleting the actual file would leave them hanging.
 It is, however, possible to 'unlink' a child from the current note so it will not appear any more.
+This makes it an "orphan"; use `zk orphans` to list orphaned notes.

 ## Development